Vortex-16/vortex-16/README.md

 ## I am VIKASH KR GUPTA From First Year pursuing B.Tech in CSE, having a keen interest in Making Web & Software(UI) .

 - 🤝 I'm open to collaborating on all types of Open Source Projects
-- 😄 Pronouns: ...He/Him
+- 😄 Pronouns: ...
+Alpha Coder
 - 🌱 I’m currently learning ...
-Frontend Web Dev
+Back-end Web Dev
 - 🌍 I'm based in West Bengal, India
 - ✉️ You can contact me at [vikash9c35@gmail.com](mailto:vikash9c35@gmail.com)
 - ⚡ Fun fact: ...
 I like to spent time in bowling